goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 '''
-Implementation of the Partial Tree (PT) Kernel from:
+Implementation of the Partial Tree Kernel (PTK) from:
 "Efficient Convolution Kernels for Dependency and Constituent Syntactic Trees" by Alessandro Moschitti
 '''